maxmeli123/Jabaco-Libraries/README.md

 # Jabaco-Libraries
-This repository contain a set of free Jabaco Libraries, Projects, Classes and source codes.
+This repository contain a set of Jabaco libraries, projects, classes, tutorials and source codes.